The Kernel Method for Electrical Resistance Tomography: Treatment of the noise

 hence,

 By combining \eqref{eqn:pro0} and \eqref{eqn:pro1}, the claim follows. \end{proof}

-Proposition \ref{prop:sog1} gives an estimation for the ohmic power absorbed by the anomaly based only on available quantities: the measured data $\Delta \widetilde{\Lambda}$, the noise level $\delta$ and the upper and lower bounds $\sigma_a^m$, $\sigma_a^M$, $\sigma_{bg}^m$ and $\sigma_{bg}^M$ to the electrical conductivities.
-Proposition \ref{prop:sog1} set a constraint, in the sense that a proper reconstruction method has to provide a reconstruction of the anomalous region $D$ satisfying \eqref{eqn:in1}.
+Proposition \ref{prop:sog1} gives an estimate for the ohmic power absorbed by the anomaly based only on available quantities: the measured data $\Delta \widetilde{\Lambda}$, the noise level $\delta$ and the upper and lower bounds $\sigma_a^m$, $\sigma_a^M$, $\sigma_{bg}^m$ and $\sigma_{bg}^M$ to the electrical conductivities.
+The proposition \ref{prop:sog1} sets a constraint in the sense that a proper reconstruction method has to provide a reconstruction of the anomalous region $D$ satisfying \eqref{eqn:in1}.

-In the Kernel Method the anomalous region is evaluated by applying to the reference configuration a proper eigenfunction $g_n$ of the difference operator $\Delta\Lambda$.
+In the Kernel Method, the anomalous region is evaluated by applying a proper eigenfunction $g_n$ of the difference operator $\Delta\Lambda$ as boundary data to the reference configuration.
 In the presence of noise, only the eigenfunctions $\widetilde{g}_n$ of the noisy operator $\Delta\widetilde{\Lambda}$ can be computed.
-By specializing Proposition \ref{prop:sog1} for $g=\widetilde{g}_n$, it holds
+By specialising Proposition \ref{prop:sog1} for $g=\widetilde{g}_n$, it holds